-• 1/k0 Range: In "All Vectors" table this shows the ion mobility range associated with the feature vector.
-In "Feature Details" table, this shows the individual ion mobility range of the 4D features in the feature vector.
+• 1/k0 Range: The "All Vectors" table this shows the ion mobility range associated with the feature vector.
+The "Feature Details" table shows the individual ion mobility range of the 4D features in the feature vector.

 4.3.2.
 Sample Features